JonGerhardson/Local_Lobbyist_Public_Search/SQL_queries.md

 ### Expenses with Elected Officials (Per-Official Cost, Top 25)
 **SQL**:
 Note: per-official cost only counts people appearing in the elected_officials table, not all attendees for the reported expense.
-Should be used for ballparking things at most,.
+(For example a $13,000 party thrown by the Firefighters Association and attended by six politicians and 325 firefighters will divide $13,000 by six, not 331 to find the per-offical cost of the expense.)
+Should be used for ballpark/napkin stuff only.
 ```sql
 WITH expense_official_counts AS (
   SELECT me.met_expense_id, COUNT(eo.full_name) AS official_count